vocaltech/server-connection-fsm-java/README.md

 ### Description

-Check if a server is reachable or not, using a Finite State Machine (FSM).<br>
+Check if a server is reachable or not, using a Finite State Machine (FSM) to update the different states.<br>
-There are three states (see diagram below):
+This FSM has 3 states (see diagram below):
-- NotReachable
+- NotReachable: the server is not reachable
-- Reachable
+- Reachable: the server is reachable
-- Recovery
+- Recovery: the server was in NotReachable state, and the server is reachable

 ![img.png](docs/server_connection_uml.png)